 The telescope breaks down into tripod and scope with a minimum amount of effort, which makes transporting it a lot easier.
 Keep in mind that the combined weight on mount and scope is over forty pounds – if you use all the counterweights on the mount – so you won’t want to have to move it far by hand every time you use it.

 Part of the reason for the weight is the high quality equatorial mount.
-It is the very stable CG-4 model, which retails on its own at around $300 (check current Amazon price), which shows what a great price this combined mount/telescope package presents.
+It is the very stable CG-4 model, which retails on its own at around $300 (check today’s price), which shows what a great price this combined mount/telescope package presents.

 Best for Planets and Stars